Expungement in Dothan, Alabama

 Contact Our Law Offices Today

 If you have more questions about expungement or are ready to start the process of seeking expungement today, contact our criminal defense attorneys at the law office of Smith & McGhee, P.C. today.
 You can reach us by sending us a message using the intake form found on our website, or by calling our law offices now at 334-702-1744.
-Consultations are offered free of charge.
+Call today to schedule your initial consultation.